netwrix/privilege-secure/api-docs/AccessControlPolicy/GetActivityLookupForPolicyAsync.md

 ## Get ActivityId and Name dictionary for given policy.
+(Auth roles: Admin,UserPlus)

 <a id="opIdGetActivityLookupForPolicyAsync"></a>